George Hardie (tennis)

-Career
+Tennis career

 Hardie went to college at Southern Methodist University and was runner-up to Billy Martin in the 1975 NCAA Division One final.
-He had dropped just one game in winning the first two sets, but lost the match in five.
+He had dropped just one game in winning the first two sets, but Billy Martin ultimately came back to win the match in five.

-He also lost to Billy Martin at the Arkansas International Tennis Tournament that year.
+He later lost to Billy Martin again at the Arkansas International Tennis Tournament that year.
 It would remain the only final that he reached on the Grand Prix tennis circuit.
 He made semi-finals at Baltimore in 1978 (where he defeated Adriano Panatta) and Costa Rica in 1979.
 His quarter-final appearances included Stockholm in 1977, Guadalajara in 1978, Philadelphia in 1979 (where he had a win over Ilie Năstase), Palm Harbor in 1980 and San Juan in 1981.

-Hardie appeared in the main singles draw of 16 Grand Slam tournaments over the course of his career but won just three of his matches.
+Hardie appeared in the main singles draw of 16 Grand Slam tournaments over the course of his career and won three of his matches.

-Post tennis
+Post-tennis

-Hardie settled in Dallas, Texas and is involved in the wind technology industry.
+Hardie settled in Dallas, Texas and founded and ran multiple wind development companies.